-On cassava, 97,000 bundles of an improved species of cassava stem are to be distributed to the farmers by the IFAD, and the government is supporting a complete starter pack (cassava stems and other inputs).

-The focus of the program is cassava, maize, and sorghum.
+On cassava, 97,000 bundles of an improved species of cassava stem are to be distributed to the farmers by the IFA and the government is supporting a complete starter pack (cassava stems and other inputs), the focus of the program is cassava, maize, and sorghum.
 Cocoa is big business in Ovia, Akoko Edo, and parts of Edo South Senatorial District.
-Planting cocoa is like a business that such a Yoruba-speaking area of the state has learned over the years.
+Planting cocoa is like a business that such a Yoruba speaking area of the state have learned over the years.
 This year, Edo State distributed 97,200 cassava stems.
-The state plans to give each of the farmers a full package of the stem, fertilizer, and other inputs.
+The State plans to give each of the farmers a full package of the stem, fertilizer, and other inputs.

-The Director of Land Services of the Edo State Ministry of Agriculture and Natural Resources oversees agricultural land issue in the state.
+The Director of Land Service, Edo State Ministry of Agriculture and Natural Resources oversees agricultural land issue in the state.
 According to him, some land is vested in the family, community, and state government.
-Conflict issues on land are usually handled by the Edo State Ministry of Agriculture and Natural Resources.
-An example is the encroachment of 3,000 hectares of land owned by the Christ Embassy Church.
-The church initially allowed some people to use the land for farming.
-Others are now trying to encroach into the land, a common phenomenon because the land is fixed (not easily accessible).
+Conflict issues on land are usually handled by the Ministry, example is the encroachment of 3,000 hectares of land owned by the Christ Embassy Church.
+The church initially allowed some people to use the land for farming and others are now trying to encroach into the land which is a common phenomenon in the state because the land is fixed (not easily accessible).
 The office has been working on how to broker peace.
-What the Edo State Ministry of Agriculture and Natural Resources does for investors is to help them verify any land they intend to buy or lease from the community for the authenticity of such land; and the Endo State Ministry of Justice is also involved in the process.
+Again, what the Ministry does for investors is to help them verify any land they intend to buy or lease from the community for the authenticity of such land, and the Ministry of Justice is also involved in the process.
 Now, every interested user of land should apply to the Governor directly.
 The Governor will then minute to the ministry for merit consideration.
-Presently, the ministry is georeferencing all the land in the state.
-Once the exercise is completed, one can know the available land in the state from the ministry.

-An example is the 2,000 hectares of land application by Presco Ltd. Many forests have been released for development, and Presco Ltd. has paid compensation for the land up to Abraka.
+Presently, the ministry is geo-referencing all the land in the state.
+Once the exercise is completed, from the ministry, one can know the available land in the state.
+An example is the 2,000 hectares of the land application by Presco Ltd. A lot of forests has been released for development and Presco has paid compensation for the land up to Abraka.
 When a request is made to the Governor, the Governor will send it to the Commissioner.
-The governor will approve the 5,000 hectares in the first instance.
-And, if it is properly utilized, then such an organization can come back for more land allocation.
+Governor will approve the 5.000 hectares in the first instance and if it is properly utilized, then such an organization can come back for more land allocation.
 This is done to avoid the problem of land being procured by persons/entities for speculative purposes.

-Currently, in the state, there is no ministry of the land, but there is a GIS (geographical information system) unit.
+Currently, in the state, there is no Ministry of the land but there is a Geographical Information System (GIS) unit.
 There used to be a state land allocation committee but not again.
-If a young graduate needs land for farming, such youths can come to the commissioner in a group, and the commissioner will write to the director of forestry to allocate land for them in the forest reserved.
+If a young graduate needs land for farming, such youths can come to the commissioner in a group and the commissioner will write to the director of forestry to allocate land for them in the forest reserved.
 In such a situation, one hectare per individual youth can be allocated for farming in the clustering of ten youths per cluster.
 This serves as a safety net for the youths and women in the state.
 According to the director, there is pressure on land in the government forest reserved by the cocoa farmers.